bhanu0221/NewsHive-Project-backend/README.md

 # News Hive Backend code
 I have made this backend proxy for News Hive!
 APIs thats help me to resolve CORS problem while fetching API keys.
-Deployed backend on render for free and frontend part is deployed in github.
+Deployed backend on render for free and frontend part is deployed in Netlify.

 ---